FileHold server backup and recovery guide

-This guide includes an example for the backup and recovery plan for Microsoft Server 2008 R2 (x64) and Microsoft SQL 2008.
-Similar procedures are possible with different versions of Windows and SQL server.
-We are happy to review your backup and restore strategy as part of your FileCare agreement.
+We are happy to review your backup and restore strategy as part of your current FileCare agreement.
 FileHold professional services are available if you require more extensive assistance with preparing a backup strategy.

-In addition to backing up the elements in the table below, the following data protection systems should also be considered.
-Having only one type of backup in place is only satisfying the bare minimum of disaster recovery and business continuity procedures.
+In addition to backing up the elements in the table below, the following data protection points should also be considered.
+Having only one element of safety in place is only satisfying the bare minimum of disaster recovery and business continuity procedures.

 - Set up the Microsoft SQL maintenance plan to backup Microsoft SQL databases and SQL log on a nightly basis.

-- Backup software such as Windows Server Backup which comes with Microsoft Server 2008 (R2) or Symantec Backup Exec software.
+- Backup software such as Windows Server Backup which comes with Windows Server third party solutions such as Paragon Backup, Acronis True Image, AOMEI Backupper or NovaBACKUP.

 The following table contains the list of the databases, instances or directory locations that need to be backed up on a regular basis: